Social-AI-Studio/TAME/README.md

 Our main contributions are summarized as follows:

 - To the best knowledge, we are the first paper to propose the task of zero-shot multimodal hateful content classification.

-We proposed a novel model to address the zero-shot multimodal hateful content classification problem. we designed a VAE-GAN model and use the specific class labels as auxiliary semantic information, which help to learn the relationship between specific hateful and non-hateful information.
+- We proposed a novel model to address the zero-shot multimodal hateful content classification problem.
+We designed a VAE-GAN model and use the specific class labels as auxiliary semantic information, which help to learn the relationship between specific hateful and non-hateful information.

 - We re-splited the public FHM dataset based on a zero-shot learning setting and conducted extensive comprehensive experiments compare to the state-of-the-art.
 Our experiment results demonstrated that our model outperforms the related baseline model and can address the zero-shot multimodal hateful content classification problem effectively.

 > **3. Proposed Model**

-> 3.1 Problem Task Definition

-> 3.2 Network Archetecture
+> 3.1 Network Archetecture

 ![Image text](https://gitlab.com/dianachu1026/img/-/raw/main/model.jpg)

 > **4. Experiments**

 > 4.1 Experimental Setup

-Dataset: We conducted experiments on the Hateful Memes (HM) dataset compiled by Facebook AI.
+- Dataset: We conducted experiments on the Hateful Memes (HM) dataset compiled by Facebook AI.
 Based on zero shot learing setting, we re-splited the dataset and completed experiments in different unseen categories.
 The detailed information is shown blow.

 ![Image text](https://gitlab.com/dianachu1026/img/-/raw/main/dataset.jpg)

+- Multimodel and semantic features:

 > 4.2 Experimental Results